itom-project/itom/docs/userDoc/source/06_extended_gui/qtdesigner.rst

 always is the property-name (string) and the value is the corresponding new value (type depends on corresponding C++ type).
 For more information about supported datatypes, that can be accessed by python in |itom| see :ref:`qtdesigner-datatypes`.

+If the property is an enumeration or a bitmask (or-combination of enumeration values), you can either pass the integer value or a string with the enumeration key name.
+In case of a flag, pass a semicolon-separated string with all values.
+The return value is always the integer number.

 .. _qtdesigner-datatypes:

 Supported datatypes